Women to be allowed to vote in Saudi municipal elections

 Meanwhile, elections have limited impact, to put it mildly.
 Political decision-making revolves around the King, who appoints his own cabinet and then ratifies the legislation that the body passes.
 Decision-making bodies like the Majlis al-Shura, the king-appointed 150-member consultative council, act in a consultative capacity.
 Local municipal elections were introduced in 2005.
 Half of the seats on these councils are determined by vote, and the other half by royal appointment.
 The votes that women will now have, then, are good for half of the seats for a largely advisory group in a system completely dominated by the palace.

-Even the advent of the Internet and social media -- touted as the single greatest breakthrough in political participation in recent history -- has had a limited impact on political change.
-This is in large part because of the extraordinary lengths to which the government has gone to restrict freedom of expression online
+Even the advent of the Internet and social media – touted as the single greatest breakthrough in political participation in recent history – has had a limited impact on political change.
+This is in large part because of the extraordinary lengths to which the government has gone to restrict freedom of expression online and off.

 All this means that while the Saudi government has touted the inclusion of women in municipal elections as a step forward in a larger process toward enhanced women’s rights, the idea of incremental change is a myth given the thoroughly closed nature of the Saudi system.